DJCoope/mm-github-pages-starter/_pages/home.md

   actions:
     - label: "Get Started"
       url: "#learn-the-basics"
-  description: >
-    Bitcoinbedrock is an educational platform built to empower bright young minds with the basics of Bitcoin.
-    Designed for curious kids aged 8–12, it makes digital money simple, fun, and safe to explore.
-    Here, children discover the power of Bitcoin — one block at a time — through playful lessons, stories, and interactive activities.
-It’s Bitcoin basics for the next generation.
 excerpt: "Bitcoin basics for the next generation."
 intro:
   - excerpt: 'Bitcoinbedrock is an educational website for curious kids aged 8–12.
 It makes digital money simple, fun, and safe to explore.'